Bad Timing (Adventure Time): Production

 This episode is the forty-ninth from the fifth season of Adventure Time.
 Visually, the episode is framed having the important events of the story occur in its center, bordered circularly.
 Small polygonal creatures appear in the margins of the outer frame.
 Film and television critic Eric Kohn, in IndieWire, dubbed the inner frame a time bubble, absorbing the creatures Bubblegum experiments on with the time travel device.
-Following Lumpy having her memory erased in the episode, Johnnie appears in the outer frame.
+Following Lumpy Space Princess having her memory erased in the episode, Johnnie appears in the outer frame.

-"Bad Timing" was written by Pendleton Ward and Kent Osborne.
-They previously collaborated with Jack Pendarvis and Adam Muto to come up with the idea for the episode, with the former duo adapting that to a storyboard.
+"Bad Timing" was written and storyboarded by Pendleton Ward and Kent Osborne; the episode's plotline was developed by Ward, Osborne, Jack Pendarvis, and Adam Muto.
 The creator of Adventure Time, Ward resigned from his occupation as its runner during production of the season.
 Osborne is the head of story.
-Alluding to the episode, for Hulu, Muto and Osborne summarized it as Lumpy confounding the concept of time travel.
+Alluding to the episode, for Hulu, Muto and Osborne summarized it as Lumpy Space Princess confounding the concept of time travel.
 The writers related the episode to "one of those situations where you run into someone from high school and you're like, 'Woah, why didn't I ever notice you before?
 Alluded to in this episode, the one it precedes involves time travel as well.

 Release and reception

 Cartoon Network originally aired "Bad Timing" on March 3, 2014.
 Over a million and a half people saw the episode live on broadcast.
 Television critic Emily Nussbaum gave this episode praise in The New Yorker, comparing it to a fairy tale characterized by laughter and sorrow.
 Kohn called its mood happy yet miserable the same, evoking more emotions as a whole than even the preceding episode.
 The A.V.
 Club writer Oliver Sava gave it an A grade, finding it, like Kohn, emotionally intense.
-Kohn praised the episode for supplying Lumpy, a usually arrogant character, with a tragic circumstance.
+Kohn praised the episode for supplying Lumpy Space Princess, a usually arrogant character, with a tragic circumstance.
 Sava saw the character as more explored that way.
-Nussbaum, who considered the episode proof of her intricacy as a character, wrote that Lumpy appropriately shows pathos.
+Nussbaum, who considered the episode proof of her intricacy as a character, wrote that Lumpy Space Princess appropriately shows pathos.

-Sava specifically lauded the monologue delivered by Lumpy for showing her consistent strength that makes her so admirable.
+Sava specifically lauded the monologue delivered by Lumpy Space Princess for showing her consistent strength that makes her so admirable.
 He further praised how the episode was capable of condensing mature topics for children the show is aimed at in a humorous way.
 Kohn opined the episode helms the "waters of eroticism" responsibly.
 In the Adventure Time–dedicated podcast Conversation Parade, hosted by John Moe and Open Mike Eagle, Moe found Johnnie written so "incredibly complicated, whimsy, and sad" that he performed – with the direction of guest Osborne – some of his lines on the podcast.